Estimated Reading Time : 2 minutes

 4 Servings

-3. Ají de Gallina
+3. Aji de Gallina

-It is served over potatoes and with rice, ideal for those days when you seek something comforting.
+Served over potatoes and with rice, ideal for those days when you seek something comforting.

 Main Course